Skip to content

 It’s important to note that while unhealthy coping mechanisms may provide temporary relief, they often lead to negative consequences and can worsen mental health outcomes.
 Seeking support from a mental health professional can help individuals develop healthier coping mechanisms.

-12 Strategies to Stop Using Unhealthy Coping Mechanisms
+How Do You Stop Using Unhealthy Coping Mechanisms?

 Here are twelve strategies to stop using unhealthy coping mechanisms: